-Home > Poverty and universal social protection: Latin American experiences and comparatives perspectives
+Home > Poverty and Universal Social Protection: Latin American experiences and comparative perspectives

-Poverty and universal social protection: Latin American experiences and comparatives perspectives
+Poverty and Universal Social Protection: Latin American experiences and comparative perspectives

-Poverty and universal social protection: Latin American experiences and comparatives perspectives
+Poverty and Universal Social Protection: Latin American experiences and comparative perspectives

 Latin America is going through times of social, politic and economic changes.
 During the first decade of the 21st century, Centre-left parties or coalitions have been in government in different countries of the region.
 In this context, workshop participants addressed the relationship between poverty reduction, universal social protection and welfare regimes, examining what had changed regarding social protection.
 One of the conclusions was that there is evidence showing that some of the best results registered in the last decades have been achieved by public transfers and universal social services.